markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 </section>
 ```

-> **Pro-Tip:** If you ever need to quickly fill an HTML tag with dummy text in VS Code, type the word "lorem" and press Tab.
+> **Pro-Tip:** If you ever need to quickly fill an HTML element with dummy text in VS Code, type the word "lorem" and press Tab.
 There are also many [dummy text generators](https://www.lipsum.com/) available online.

 Note how every step is wrapped in its own `<div>` to help keep the step title and description coupled together.
 This will make it easier to style them later with CSS, too.
 We also used `<h3>` for each step title since these headings are less important than the higher `<h2>What You Do</h2>` title.